-Postoperative treatment after prostate operation
+Postoperative treatment after prostate surgery

-Prostate operation post-op treatment
+Prostate surgery post-op treatment

-When after the operation vital nerves and capillaries are at least partially retained, it can take weeks or months until a spontaneous erection occurs.
+When after the surgery vital nerves and capillaries are at least partially retained, it can take weeks or months until a spontaneous erection occurs.
 Without this recurring circulation stimulus though, the flexible tissue of the cavernous body of the penis is in danger of transforming into non-elastic connective tissue.
 The result: the penis can only become erect with great difficulties and the patient can possibly only be sexually active with erectile aids.
 Hence, post-op care is paramount.

 So far, no standardized therapy has been established for the treatment of the loss of sexual function after a prostate surgery.
 Yet, an increase in regular circulation aids in preventing loss of function.